Trump backer helped foreign media exec ‘jump the line’ to get visa - despite GOP push for companies to hire Americans

 Novachki joined the Canadian IT and tech outsourcing firm Cosmic Development which was co-founded by Chris Pavlovski who also founded the rightwing video platform Rumble.
 Pavlovski subsequently recommended Novachki as being able to build a version of the firm’s Truth Social platform for a lower rate than Americans.

-The Independent has contacted Trump Media, the Trump campaign and Bacon’s office for comment.
+The Independent has contacted Trump Media for comment.
+The Trump campaign referred back to Trump Media when reached for comment.

+A spokesperson for Bacon’s office, Danielle Jensen, told The Independent in an email that “Trump Media didn’t ask our office to do anything.
+A constituent of NE02 reached out seeking assistance for one of his employees.”

+She added that Bacon did not personally direct staff to deal with the matter and that the issue had no link to Trump’s criticism of Bacon and his suggestion that a primary candidate take him on: “Absolutely not.
+In fact, before and after the visa request, President Trump publicly criticized Don Bacon.
+Obviously, there was no quid-pro-quo.
+But Don Bacon and our staff did this for a constituent like we do for all constituents.
+No more, no less.”